WP-Optimize: Full Setup, Best Settings and Configuration (2023)

 Page Cache

-I am using cloudways with Cloudflare page cache, so this option is not useful for me.
+I am using Cloudways with Cloudflare page cache, so this option is not useful for me.

 If you don’t have a cache plugin then Enable page caching.